 - use the required mathematical language in presenting the solutions to these problems.

 The understanding of relativistic Quantum Field Theory and its application in describing relativistic scattering and decay processes in the Standard Model of fundamental interactions.

-This course, together with 'Quantum Field Theory I', prepares the students with the background for research in this field, for instance in terms of an M.Sc. project.
+This course, together with 'Quantum Field Theory I' and/or "Particle physics phenomenology" prepares the students with the background for research in this field, for instance in terms of an M.Sc. project.